Andrea Bocelli sings ‘Silent Night’ in an empty cave, in haunting duet with his own echo

 23 December 2020, 10:43 | Updated: 19 May 2021, 22:18

 An empty, icicled cave is the concert stage for this haunting solo offering from star tenor Andrea Bocelli.

 The Italian tenor’s performance came from his online concert ‘Silent Night: A Christmas Prayer’, which streamed on Facebook Live on Friday 18 December.

 During the concert stream, described as an “intimate and unique Christmas performance in a magical and unique location”, Bocelli also sang a wonderful ‘White Christmas’ with piano backing.

 We also heard Italian Christmas carol ‘Caro Gesù Bambino’, as well as songs ‘Pianissimo’ and ‘Dolce Sentire’ from his new album, Believe.

-Dressed in full black tie, the tenor serenades his virtual audience a cappella, sprinkling some typical Bocelli magic onto the Christmas standards with a key change here and there, giving us a taste of his spine-tingling upper range.
+Dressed in full black tie, the tenor serenaded his virtual audience a cappella, sprinkling some typical Bocelli magic onto the Christmas standards with a key change here and there, giving us a taste of his spine-tingling upper range.

 Translated from Italian, the poem begins: “Man!
 How small you are in the presence of Him who wanted you to be made for the light.”

-The magical Christmas concert follows a ticketed online event from Bocelli, ‘Believe in Christmas’, which featured a beautiful new duet on Leonard Cohen’s ‘Hallelujah’ with his eight-year-old daughter, Virginia Bocelli.
+The magical concert follows a ticketed online event from Bocelli, ‘Believe in Christmas’, which featured a beautiful new duet on Leonard Cohen’s ‘Hallelujah’ with his eight-year-old daughter, Virginia Bocelli.